-The 2023 instructor lineup is still being finalized.
-Instructors are subject to change, but will have similar expertise as the 2022 instructors listed on the bottom of this page.
+The 2024 instructor lineup is still being finalized.
+Instructors are subject to change, but will have similar expertise as the 2023 instructors listed below.

 Training Co-Director: Cecilia Sorensen, MD, Associate Professor, Environmental Health Sciences at the Columbia University Irving Medical Center.
 Dr. Sorensen is the Director of the Global Consortium on Climate and Health Education (GCCHE) at Columbia University and is an Emergency Medicine physician-investigator in the area of climate change and health.
 She is a member of the Colorado Consortium for Climate Change, a scientific advisor for the Citizens Climate Lobby, and is the course director for the nations' first medical school course on climate change and human health.
 She also co-directs the National Climate-Health Fellowship program at the University of Colorado, a post-residency training program for physicians.
 Her recent work has spanned from heat stress and worker health in Guatemala, wildfires and health care utilization in the United States, the emergence of Zika virus in Ecuador following the Earthquake of 2016, climate change and women's health in India, and mortality following hurricane Maria in Puerto Rico.